JobService/job-service/testcases/manual/CAF_8006/README.md

 **Test Steps**

-Using the Job Service web service perform an Get Jobs call, entering valid information and then check the job service database
+Using the Job Service web service perform an Get Jobs call, entering valid information and compare the results with  the job service database.
+Also ensure to exercise the additional `offset`, `limit`, `statusType` and `jobIdStartsWith` parameters.

 **Test Data**